brandonbjs/bjshaf-portfolio/README.md

-# Brandon James Shaffer Portfolio Website
+# Brandon James Shaffer's Portfolio Website

 Welcome to my MERN stack Healthcare Website! **PLEASE NOTE: This project is continually changing at the moment.**